 Use Compost Tea To Stop Powdery Mildew

-Some of the benefits of using compost tea for most powdery mildew infections include it can be made organically, and you can make your own compost tea.
+Some benefits of using this concoction for most powdery mildew infections include it can be made organically, and you can make your own.

-But on the flipside, it takes a long time to brew an effective compost tea, and needless to say the unpleasant odor of compost tea.
+But on the flipside, it takes a long time to brew an effective compost brew, and, needless to say, the unpleasant odor of compost tea.

-To make your own compost tea, fill a bucket halfway with compost, and fill the remainder of the bucket with unchlorinated water.
+To make your own tea, fill a bucket halfway with compost, and fill the remainder with unchlorinated water.

 Let this mixture rest for about three to four days, and stir it occasionally.
 After three to four days has passed, string the mixture into another bucket, add more unchlorinated water to dilute the liquid, and mix this liquid with loose compost.

 Powdery mildew can be harmful to humans, and certain species of plants, so it’s best to get rid of it from the get-go.
 It can especially harm people suffering from allergic reactions or those with respiratory infections in your home.